robisim74/qwik-speak/docs/extract.md

         app.json
         home.json
 ```
-But if you don't always use scoped translations, only one file for each language will be generated, called `app.json`
+Not scoped translations will be placed in a single file, called `app.json`

 #### Configuration
 Add the command in `package.json`, and provide at least the supported languages: